Devyani37/SearchAPI/README.md

 Recruitment Coding Assignment
 =============================

 This is coding assignment used in the recruitment process at MYARTBANK.
-It centers around processing artist and artwork data for different purposes.
+It involves processing artist and artwork datasets.

 General Instructions
 --------------------

-* You have roughly 63 hours (3 evenings and 2 days) to complete this challenge.
-We give you this amount of time so that you can fit it with the rest of your life.
-We think that it's possible to build a solution in about two evenings.
+* You have roughly 72 hours (3 days) to complete this challenge.
+We give you this amount of time so that you can fit it in with the rest of your life.
+We think that it's possible to build a good solution in about two evenings.
+This estimate assumes you will not re-implement what we have provided.
 * Write your solution preferably in JavaScript, Typescript, Java, or Kotlin.
 If you are more comfortable in some other language, check with us first.
 * Deliver a runnable solution that includes only source code, test code, build scripts and instructions.
 Please no IDE or build artefacts.
 * Solutions can be server-side, client-side, or a combination of both.
-* Only use dependencies if you can defend what value they bring to the problem at hand
+* Only use dependencies if you can defend what value they bring to the problem at hand.
 * Tell us about any problems you had or assumptions you had to make to get the job done.
 * A working solution is better than a pretty solution